peterasorensen/enable-copy-paste-all-websites/README.md

 # enable-copy-paste-all-websites
 Enable copy and paste functionality on websites that try to block it.

+Helpful if you have other extensions like Google Translate that translates highlighted or copied text and your textbook readers try to block it.

 ```javascript
 // ==UserScript==
 // @name         Enable Copy Function